Toloka/docs/en/toloka-kit/registration.md

-# Getting OAuth token
+# Getting API key

-Before you start using Toloka-Kit library, register in either the production or sandbox Toloka web version, get your OAuth token for the API access, and top up your account.
+Before you start using Toloka-Kit library, register in either the production or sandbox Toloka web version, get your key for the API access, and top up your account.

 ## Registration